hoegrammer/opencase/README.md

 ## Find out more
 * More details, including user stories for future development, can be found in the [OpenCase Gitbook](https://hoegrammer.gitbooks.io/zen-crm/content/)
-* Use the feedback form on the demo site to contact the developer.
+* Raise an issue to contact the developer.